-The data used to calculate this indicator are from the National Perinatal Data Collection (NPDC), which is a national population-based cross-sectional data collection of pregnancy and childbirth.

-Data supplied for the NPDC consists of the Perinatal National Minimum Data Set (NMDS), as well as a series of additional data items.
-The Perinatal NMDS is an agreed set of standardised perinatal data elements for mandatory supply by states and territories to support national reporting.

-The Perinatal NMDS includes two standardised data elements on tobacco smoking during pregnancy for births from July 2010: smoking during the first 20 weeks of pregnancy, and smoking after 20 weeks of pregnancy.
-All states and territories reported these items in 2014 and data are complete for 98.3% of mothers.
+- The data used to calculate this indicator are from the National Perinatal Data Collection (NPDC), which is a national population-based cross-sectional data collection of pregnancy and childbirth. - Data supplied for the NPDC consist of the Perinatal National Minimum Data Set (NMDS), as well as a series of additional data items.
+The Perinatal NMDS is an agreed set of standardised perinatal data elements for mandatory supply by states and territories to support national reporting. - This measure excludes multiple births, stillbirths and births of less than 20 weeks' gestation.
+This measure may therefore differ slightly from information presented in other publications on low birthweight. - The Perinatal NMDS includes a standardised data element on birthweight and data are complete for over 99.9% of babies. - The NPDC includes information on the Indigenous status of the mother and baby.
+Since 2005, all jurisdictions have collected information on Indigenous status of the mother in accordance with the Perinatal NMDS.
+Indigenous status of the baby was added to the Perinatal NMDS from July 2012. - In 2014, 0.2% of mothers who gave birth and 0.3% of babies born had missing information on Indigenous status. - Remoteness and Socio-economic Indexes for Areas (SEIFA) data for 2012 and subsequent years are not directly comparable with remoteness and SEIFA data for previous years.

-Definitions and methods used for data collection of smoking during pregnancy differ among the jurisdictions and therefore comparisons between states and territories should be made with caution.

-The NPDC has included information on the Indigenous status of the mother in accordance with the Perinatal NMDS since 2005.

-In 2014, 0.2% of mothers who gave birth had missing information on Indigenous status.

-Remoteness data for 2012 and subsequent years are not directly comparable with remoteness data for previous years.